 Finally, a conclusion should be presented as to acceptability of the impact performance of the test article based on results of the crash test(s).
 Recommendations should be offered as to modifi cations that may improve the impact performance and cost-effectiveness of the test article.
 Recommendations should be categorized as either desirable or essential.
 Known or predictable limitations of the test ar- ticle, such as sensitivity to foundation conditions or effects of improper orientation of the test article, should be discussed.
 Recommended applications may also be identifi ed.

-6.2 ELECTRONIC DATA

-Requirements for documenting and recording electronic test data on an electronic medium have been developed for use on projects sponsored by the Federal Highway Administration.
-Basic test data, such as test number, contract number, and date, and digitized electronic data from onboard transducers

-are recorded in a specifi ed format.
-A software package is available from FHWA for entry of the data on the cartridge.
-These requirements are intended to facilitate and standardize the documentation of data stored in FHWA’s Roadside Safety Library (RSL), supported by the Turner-Fairbank Highway Research Center in McLean, Virginia.
-It is recommended that these requirements be followed, when feasible, and that the data, along with fi lm or video documentation, be submitted to FHWA for entry into the RSL.
-It is planned that the RSL will serve as a repository for roadside safety data, which can be readily accessed by the highway safety community.
-The address is as follows:

-Turner-Fairbank Highway Research Center 6300 Georgetown Pike

-McLean, VA 22101

 MASH–1